deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 ---
 layout: distill
-title: The Effect of Activation Function On Superposition in Toy Models
+title: The Effect of Activation Functions On Superposition in Toy Models
 description: An in-depth exploration of how different activation functions influence superposition in neural networks.
 date: 2023-12-12
 htmlwidgets: true